RohitJacob/AOL-Exploratory-Analysis/README.md

 ![Irrelevant Results](Visuals/IrrelevantResults.png)

 Looking at the table above as well as the analysis; the following searches do not seem to have relevant results:
-- X-Rated
+- x-rated
-- Misspelled
+- misspelled
-- Have Semantic errors
+- have semantic errors

 ##### d.
 How long are typical time spent by users on the search engine ?
 What does this distribution look like ?